vasil-sarandev/compactly/README.md

 npm run dev
 ```

-## Building the Applications
+## Building the Applications / Running in production mode

-To create the Docker Image with the Containerized apps, run
+Use the included in `package.json` command that builds all the applications and creates Docker Images with them which are bundled in a single Docker Container that effectively runs the whole application in production mode.

+The build steps are documented in a `.Dockerfile` on an /app level basis.

 ```
 npm run compose:app
 ```

-This command builds the apps within Docker Images and containerizes them together.

-... or you can just build the apps with Turborepo.
+... or you can just build the apps with Turborepo and then run them all together or individually if that's what you need.

 ```
 npm run build